nhuquynhle22/Pyber_Analysis/README.md

 # Pyber_Analysis
-Analyze rideshare data from January to early May of 2019 and create a compelling visualization for the CEO.
+Analyzis of rideshare data from January to early May of 2019 and create a compelling visualization for the CEO.

 ##Overview of the analysis: